danielbodnar/awesome-stars/BY-LANG.md

 - [GaiZhenbiao/ChuanhuChatGPT](https://github.com/GaiZhenbiao/ChuanhuChatGPT) - GUI for ChatGPT API and many LLMs.
 Supports agents, file-based QA, GPT finetuning and query with web search.
 All with a neat UI.
 - [PromtEngineer/localGPT](https://github.com/PromtEngineer/localGPT) - Chat with your documents on your local device using GPT models.
 No data leaves your device and 100% private.
 - [karpathy/nanoGPT](https://github.com/karpathy/nanoGPT) - The simplest, fastest repository for training/finetuning medium-sized GPTs.
-- [ShishirPatil/gorilla](https://github.com/ShishirPatil/gorilla) - Gorilla: An API store for LLMs
+- [ShishirPatil/gorilla](https://github.com/ShishirPatil/gorilla) - Gorilla: Training and Evaluating LLMs for Function Calls (Tool Calls)
 - [google/jax](https://github.com/google/jax) - Composable transformations of Python+NumPy programs: differentiate, vectorize, JIT to GPU/TPU, and more
 - [google/nerfies](https://github.com/google/nerfies) - This is the code for Deformable Neural Radiance Fields, a.k.a.
 Nerfies.
 - [nlpxucan/WizardLM](https://github.com/nlpxucan/WizardLM) - LLMs build upon Evol Insturct: WizardLM, WizardCoder, WizardMath